 During the year I undertook various research including surveys and a practical experiment which were ultimately successful and allowed me to conceive a design for a shoe.
 Therefore, it is my hope that in the near future I will be able to introduce semi bespoke and/or fully bespoke versions of this shoe onto the market.
 Watch this space!

 In addition to this, I have also engaged in further training, as I am a fully-qualified level 3 sports massage therapist.
-As I am always enthusiastic to know more, I have aspirations to study for my level 4 massage qualification, amongst other Biomechanics experience.
-My primary role is operating as a self-employed mobile practitioner in and around Melton Mowbray and Loughborough, working closely with running clubs in these areas as well as well as having a lot of experience working with athletes from other sports such as cycling, rugby, football, karate, horse riding, multi-event athletic disciplines, and bodybuilding.
+As I am always enthusiastic to know more, I am currently studying for my level 4 massage qualification, amongst other Biomechanics experience.
+My primary role is operating as a self-employed practitioner in and around Melton Mowbray and Loughborough, working closely with running clubs in these areas as well as well as having a lot of experience working with athletes from other sports such as cycling, rugby, football, karate, horse riding, multi-event athletic disciplines, and bodybuilding.
 I have worked with athletes from a variety of backgrounds ranging from grass-roots to international and former olympic level.
 I also A large focus of my work is to improve clients' key base movements and postures during standing, walking, jogging and running.
 This is something that is aided by my athletics background, as after all, running is at the core of nearly all modern day sporting activities.
 My belief is that improving these will provide a foundation on which better health can be built upon.

 List of qualifications:

 BSc in Sport and Exercise Science (Loughborough University)

 MA in Bespoke Footwear Biomechanics (De Montfort University)

 Level 3 Diploma in Sports Massage Therapy (ITEC)

 Introduction to Gait Analysis (& extensive gait analysis experience) (Sports Therapy UK)